vinayakyengandul/greytrix-ui-kit/README.md

 # GtNavigationRails Widget

-The gtnavigationrails widget is used represent the NavigationRail on the Screen with responsive sizing handle in the core package.
+The gtnavigationrails widget is used represent the NavigationRail on the Screen with responsive sizing handle in the UI Kit package.

 - Benefits of GtNavigationRails Widget